istiakunitn/WorldCityLocations/README.md

 $ bundle
 ```

-* Run following command to get output from First approach
+* Run following command to get output from First approach.
+Output will be printed in the STDOUT and also into simple_parsing.txt file (created in the project folder).

 ```
 $ ruby simple_parsing.rb
 ```

-* Run following command to get output from Second approach
+* Run following command to get output from Second approach.
+Output will be printed in the STDOUT and also into oo_parsing.txt file (created in the project folder).

 ```
 $ ruby oo_parsing.rb